JohnRaivenOlazo/snalgo/README.md

 > 🎮 OG Snake Game + 🧮 Algorithm Visualizations = 🌟 Mind-Bending Fun!

-Ever wondered what would happen if the classic Snake game had a caffeine overdose and decided to teach computer science?
-Welcome to SNALGO - where pixels meet algorithms, and nostalgia gets a PhD upgrade! 🚀
+SNALGO is what you get when the classic Snake game collides with computer science.
+It's part fun, part learning, and all pixels. 🚀

 ## 🌟 Features